edgeimpulse/expert-projects/renesas-ra6m5-getting-started.md

 ## Edge Impulse Project

-We can do it in any order but before proceeding to the next step, it's best to create an Edge-Impulse account and a project in the Edge-Impulse studio.
-Please follow the below steps to do so.
+To begin, you'll need to create an Edge Impulse account and a project in the Edge Impulse Studio.
+Please follow the below steps to do so:

 - Navigate to the [Edge Impulse Studio](https://studio.edgeimpulse.com/login) and create an account.
 If you already have an account then please login using your credentials.